louis-cl/repro-vertx-grpc-starving/README.md

 2. Client sends request headers, multiple data frames
 3. Server sends response headers FAILED_PRECONDITION and half closes
 4. Client observer notices FAILED_PRECONDITION and latches, next request can start.
-5. Server sends window updates for the connection and updates it's settings to have a bigger initial window.
+5. Server sends window updates for the connection and updates its settings to have a bigger initial window.
 6. Client sends data for the first request and half closes.
 First stream is closed.
 7. New request starts.